Bob Costas: Major League Baseball

 Besides calling the 1989 American League Championship Series for NBC, Costas also filled in for a suddenly ill Vin Scully, who had come down with laryngitis, for Game 2 of the 1989 National League Championship Series alongside Tom Seaver.
 Game 2 of the NLCS took place on Thursday, October 5, which was an off day for the ALCS.
 NBC then decided to fly Costas from Toronto to Chicago to substitute for Scully on Thursday night.
 Afterward, Costas flew back to Toronto, where he resumed work on the ALCS the next night.

 Costas anchored NBC's pre- and post-game shows for NFL broadcasts and the pre and post-game shows for numerous World Series and Major League Baseball All-Star Games during the 1980s (the first being for the 1982 World Series).
 Costas did not get a shot at doing play-by-play (as the games on NBC were previously called by Vin Scully) for an All-Star Game until 1994 and a World Series until 1995 (when NBC split the coverage with ABC under "The Baseball Network" umbrella), when NBC regained Major League Baseball rights after a four-year hiatus (when the broadcast network television contract moved over to CBS, exclusively).
 It was not until 1997 when Costas finally got to do play-by-play for a World Series from start to finish.
 Costas ended up winning a Sports Emmy Award for Outstanding Sports Personality, Play-by-Play.

 In 1999, Costas teamed with his then-NBC colleague Joe Morgan to call two weekday night telecasts for ESPN.
-The first was on Wednesday, August 25 with Detroit Tigers playing against the Seattle Mariners.
+The first was on Wednesday, August 25 with the Detroit Tigers playing against the Seattle Mariners.

 On August 3, 2019, Costas alongside Paul O'Neill and David Cone called both games of a double-header between the New York Yankees and Boston Red Sox for the YES Network.
 Costas was filling in for Michael Kay, who was recovering from vocal cord surgery.

-On August 20, 2021, reports emerged that TBS was nearing an agreement with Costas to host their coverage of that year's NLCS.
+On August 20, 2021, reports emerged that TBS was nearing an agreement with Costas to host their coverage of that year's NLCS This became true when TBS announce his role on October 7, 2021.

+On October 31, 2024, Costas announced that he was officially retiring from Major League Baseball play-by-play calling after 44 years.
+This means that his final Major League Baseball broadcast as a play-by-play announcer was Game 4 of the 2024 American League Division Series between the New York Yankees and Kansas City Royals, airing on TBS.

 NASCAR

-In November 2017, it was announced that Costas would alongside Krista Voda, co-anchor NBC's pre-race coverage leading into the NASCAR Cup Series finale from Homestead.
+In November 2017, it was announced that Costas would co-anchor alongside Krista Voda on NBC's pre-race coverage leading into the NASCAR Cup Series finale from Homestead.
 In addition to hosting pre-race coverage, Costas would conduct a live interview with incoming NBC broadcaster Dale Earnhardt Jr., who was running his final race.